decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // dist/engine/component.d.ts:125:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/component.d.ts:133:11 - (tsdoc-code-fence-closing-syntax) Unexpected characters after closing delimiter for code fence
 // dist/engine/component.d.ts:133:11 - (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick
+// dist/engine/input.d.ts:12:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:26:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/input.d.ts:13:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:27:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/input.d.ts:16:5 - (ae-forgotten-export) The symbol "InputAction" needs to be exported by the entry point index.d.ts
+// dist/engine/input.d.ts:24:5 - (ae-forgotten-export) The symbol "PointerEventType" needs to be exported by the entry point index.d.ts
-// dist/engine/types.d.ts:36:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:27:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:28:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// dist/engine/types.d.ts:41:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:37:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/types.d.ts:42:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/types.d.ts:43:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:59:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:44:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:65:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:60:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/types.d.ts:66:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/types.d.ts:67:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:68:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// dist/engine/types.d.ts:82:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:68:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:69:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 // dist/engine/types.d.ts:83:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:84:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:84:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/types.d.ts:85:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// dist/engine/types.d.ts:94:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:95:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:95:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/types.d.ts:96:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// dist/engine/types.d.ts:104:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:105:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// dist/engine/types.d.ts:105:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/types.d.ts:106:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// dist/runtime/initialization.d.ts:12:5 - (ae-forgotten-export) The symbol "InputAction" needs to be exported by the entry point index.d.ts
-// dist/runtime/initialization.d.ts:14:5 - (ae-forgotten-export) The symbol "PointerEventType" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)